momo54/SPARQLLM/README.md

 slm-run --config config.google -f queries/city-search.sparql --debug
 ```

 # Run queries with Search and LLMs

+It possible to combine in the same SPARQL query search engines and LLMs.
+We can use local LLM or well-known LLMs such Mistral of ChatGPT.

 ## Working a locally installed LLM

-We rely on [OLLAMA](https://ollama.com/) to run AI models.
+For working locally, We rely on [OLLAMA](https://ollama.com/) to run AI models.
 You can easily install locally OLLAMA as a server on macOS, Linux, Windows.

+For Linux, MacOS:
 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ollama serve &